Pastor Jenny

 Jenny is a pastor of a progressive congregation.
 During our conversation Pastor Jenny talked frankly about her spiritual journey to reconcile her love of God, her lifelong devotion to ministry, and her identifying as being gay.

 (As a secularist I do not hold the same beliefs as Pastor Jenny.
-However, I believe that she is one of the most genuine believers I have ever encountered.
-She is courageous in the face of evangelical criticism and her story is worth telling.)
+However, I believe her story is worth telling.)

 ———————————————————-